Thermodynamics of magnetized BPS baryonic layers and the effects of the Isospin chemical potential: Conclusions and perspectives

 \section{Conclusions and perspectives}

-In the present manuscript, using techniques from the Hamilton-Jacobi equation of classical mechanics, from the theory of BPS solitons as well as from the theory of the Casimir effect we have analyzed the semi-classical thermodynamics of BPS magnetized Baryonic layers (possessing both baryonic charge and magnetic flux) in the gauged non-linear sigma model (G-NLSM), which describes the low energy limit of QCD.
-Since the topological charge that naturally appears on the right hand side of the BPS bound (which plays the role of the energy of the Baryonic layers) is a non-linear function of the baryonic charge, the thermodynamics of these magnetized Baryonic layers is very non-trivial.
-We have computed analytically the relations between baryonic charge, topological charge, magnetic flux and relevant thermodynamical quantities (such as pressure, specific heat and magnetic susceptibility) of these layers.
-We have determined the critical Baryonic chemical potential beyond which the model cannot be trusted anymore.
-On the technical side, it is interesting to note that the grand canonical partition function can be related with the Riemann zeta function.
-It is quite a non-trivial achievement to derive explicit expressions valid at finite Baryon density for all these thermodynamics quantities of a strongly interacting magnetized system at finite Baryon density (especially taking into account the problems of lattice QCD at finite Baryon density).
-The properties of these thermodynamical quantities appear to be very reasonable and can be useful to improve our analytic understanding of strongly magnetized Baryonic systems as well as in comparison with lattice results.
+In the present manuscript (using techniques from the Hamilton-Jacobi equation of classical mechanics, from the theory of BPS solitons as well as from the theory of the Casimir effect), we have analyzed the semi-classical thermodynamics of BPS magnetized baryonic layers (possessing both baryonic charge and magnetic flux) in the gauged non-linear sigma model (G-NLSM) minimally coupled to Maxwell theory.
+Such a theory describes the low-energy limit of QCD together with the electromagnetic interactions of the hadronic degrees of freedom.
+In the case in which the isospin chemical potential vanishes, the topological charge that naturally appears on the right-hand side of the BPS bound (and which plays the role of the energy of the baryonic layers) is a non-linear function of the baryonic charge.
+Correspondingly, the thermodynamics of these magnetized baryonic layers is very non-trivial.
+We have computed analytically the relations between baryonic charge, topological charge, magnetic flux, and relevant thermodynamical quantities (such as pressure, specific heat, and magnetic susceptibility) of these layers.
+We have determined the critical baryonic chemical potential beyond which the model cannot be trusted anymore.
+Quite remarkably, this analysis can also be extended to include the effects of the isospin chemical potential.
+Indeed, the isospin chemical potential is essential in the description of the nuclear pasta phase.
+We have explicitly constructed the BPS bound and the corresponding BPS configurations in the case in which the isospin chemical potential is non-zero.
+The topological charge that naturally appears on the right-hand side of the BPS bound plays the role of the free energy of the baryonic layers.
+Also, in this case, this charge is a non-linear function of the baryonic charge.
+On the technical side, it is interesting to note that the grand canonical partition function can be related to the Riemann zeta function.
+It is quite a non-trivial achievement to derive explicit expressions valid at finite baryon density for all these thermodynamic quantities of a strongly interacting magnetized system at finite baryon density (especially taking into account the problems of lattice QCD at finite baryon density).
+The properties of these thermodynamical quantities (which also include the equation of state and the speed of sound) appear to be very reasonable and can be useful to improve our analytic understanding of strongly magnetized baryonic systems as well as in comparison with lattice results.